uribench/handbook-workshop/Guides/About/Exercise_5.md

 ## Step 8: Visit the Workshop Site

-Now we are able to see the handbook with the approve changes on the [workshop site][14].
+Now we are able to see the handbook with the approved changes on the [workshop site][14].
 It will look something like:

 ![workshop site][15]